system76/tech-docs/src/models/thelio-mira-r1.0/repairs.md

 ### Steps to replace the bottom case fan:

 1. Follow the steps above to [remove the top case](#removing-the-top-case).
-2. Disconnect the fan's cable from the Thelio IO daughterboard and remove the cable from the cable keeper bundles.
-The fan connector can be most easily accessed through the cutout in the front of the chassis.
+2. Disconnect the fan's cable from the Thelio-IO daughterboard and remove the cable from the cable keeper bundles.
+The fan connector can be accessed through the cutout in the front of the chassis.

 ![Case fan cable connection](./img/case-fan-connection.jpg)

-4. Unscrew the four fan screws from the bottom of the machine, then remove the fan from the case.
+3. Unscrew the four fan screws from the bottom of the machine, then remove the fan from the case.
 The chassis can be laid on its back to make it easier to access these screws.

 ![Case fan screws](./img/case-fan-screws.jpg)

-5. The components should be mounted to the chassis in the following order:
+4. The components should be mounted to the chassis in the following order:
     - Dust filter
     - Acrylic spacer
     - Fan